RocketChat/helm-charts/voip/README.md

 Considering we're running Rocket.Chat in the same namespace as FreeSWITCH's, `FreeSWITCH Host` setting should point to the `ClusterIP` service name, that
-is: `foobar-rocketchat-plugin-voip`, in our particular case.
+is: `foobar-rocketchat-voip`, in our particular case.